CedricChnfr/portfolio/_posts/Courses/2024-10-03-cloud-edge.markdown

 In this course, I was responsible for:
 - Learning and practicing virtualization techniques such as VMs and containers.
 - Designing, deploying, and managing hybrid architectures that combine cloud and edge computing.
-- Gaining skill with tools like Kubernetes, Docker, AWS, and Azure.
+- Gaining skill with tools like Kubernetes, Docker and VirtualBox.

 ## PART C: TECHNICAL PART